skygear-demo/deprecated-raspberrypi-example/README.md

 This is a simple Raspberry Pi setup demonstrating the usage of [Skygear JS SDK](https://docs.skygear.io/js/guide/) in Raspberry Pi.

-This demo project demonstrates the following:
+This demo project demonstrates the followings:

 - register the active device on Skygear server
 - send tempurature and other Raspberry Pi live information to the server periodically